Landowners’ Guide to Lease Hunting in Missouri

 The information in this guide has been developed to help interested landowners make informed decisions about lease hunting as a potential income-generating opportunity.
 Many landowners are interested in managing wildlife on their property but cannot justify the expense unless a financial return is achieved.
 Hunters can provide this supplemental income and often can supply the motivation, labor, equipment and materials.
 Depending on land management objectives, development of a hunting lease enterprise offers many landowners the opportunity to supplement their income while enhancing wildlife habitat on their property.

 Hunting leases are an example of the broader concept of a recreational lease — an agreement between a person who controls access to property and a person who wishes to use the property for recreation.
 The lease grants an individual the right to participate in a specified recreational activity on a specific tract of property for a certain time and fee.

-A hunting lease is an agreement between you as the landowner (lessor) and hunters (lessees) to grant access to your land to hunt game (and conduct other specified activities) for a specified period of time.
+A hunting lease is an agreement between the landowner (lessor) and hunters (lessees) to grant access to your land to hunt game (and conduct other specified activities) for a specified period of time.
 Hunters usually pay you an agreed-upon dollar amount per acre or per hunter.

 - Less competition from other hunters